 Achieving Commercial Property Tax Savings Based on Facts and Analysis

-Skoloff & Wolfe has helped its clients turn back increase cases for both commercial and residential clients, and has obtained significant assessment reductions adding up to the billions of dollars on behalf of many commercial owners.
+Skoloff & Wolfe, P.C. has helped its clients turn back increase cases for both commercial and residential clients, and has obtained significant assessment reductions adding up to the billions of dollars on behalf of many commercial owners.
+Results may vary depending on your particular facts and legal circumstances.

 How are commercial property taxes impacting your real estate portfolio?
-Ask Skoloff & Wolfe.
+Ask Skoloff & Wolfe, P.C.

 Assessing the impact that local taxes have on your properties begins with a comprehensive, market-based analysis of your portfolio.
-Whether you want to analyze appeals opportunities for current properties under ownership, or require more certainty to support your research on a planned purchase, the property tax appeals attorneys at Skoloff & Wolfe have the experience, local market knowledge, and litigation expertise to deliver on your behalf.
+Whether you want to analyze appeals opportunities for current properties under ownership, or require more certainty to support your research on a planned purchase, the property tax appeals attorneys at Skoloff & Wolfe, P.C. have the experience, local market knowledge, and litigation expertise to deliver on your behalf.
+Results may vary depending on your particular facts and legal circumstances.
 To learn more, call (973) 992-0900.